Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Both 3D Object and Integrated Mesh layer types model geometries as triangle meshes using the mesh-pyramids profile.
 The mesh-pyramids profile uses the triangles geometry type to store triangle meshes.
 The meshes have a reduced level of detail, are segmented by features, and available in the interior nodes.

-For more details regarding 3D objects and point scene layer, see [Geometry](../docs/1.6/geometry.cmn.md).
+For more details regarding 3D objects and point scene layer, see [Geometry](../docs/1.7/geometry.cmn.md).

 For more details regarding point cloud scene layer, see [defaultGeometryShema](../docs/2.0/defaultGeometrySchema.pcsl.md).

+### geometryDefinition

+Defines the layouts of the mesh geometry and its attributes.

+For more details regarding Integrated Mesh and 3D objects in 1.7, see the [geometryDefinition](../docs/1.7/geometryDefinition.cmn.md).

 ### <a name="textures-structure">Textures</a>

 Textures are stored as a binary resource with a node.
 The texture resource contains the texture images.
 I3S supports most commonly used image formats, like JPEG and PNG, and compressed texture formats such as S3TC and ETC2.
 Both integrated mesh and 3D object profile support textures.
 Authoring applications can provide additional texture formats using `textureEncoding` declarations.

-For more details, see the [Textures](../docs/1.6/texture.cmn.md) section.
+For more details, see the [Textures](../docs/1.7/texture.cmn.md) section.

+### textureSetDefinition

+Defies the set of textures that a mesh can reference.

+For more details regarding Integrated Mesh and 3D objects in 1.7, see the [textureSetDefinition](../docs/1.7/textureSetDefinition.cmn.md).

+### materialDefinition

+List of material classes used in this layer.
+Physically based materials that are feature-compatible with glTF materials.

+For more details regarding Integrated Mesh and 3D objects in 1.7, see the [material definition](../docs/1.7/materialDefinitions.cmn.md).

 ### <a name="attribute-model-and-storage">Attribute Model and Storage</a>